What Travel insurance Covers (and What It Doesn't)

 UK GHIC Card: Free Healthcare in Europe

-The UK Global Health Insurance Card (GHIC) — which replaced the EHIC post-Brexit — provides access to state-provided healthcare in EU countries and some others at the same cost as local residents (often free).
+The UK Global Health insurance Card (GHIC) - which replaced the EHIC post-Brexit - gives access to state-provided healthcare in EU countries and some others at the same cost as local residents (often free).
 It is not a replacement for travel insurance because it doesn't cover repatriation, cancellation, baggage, or private treatment.
-Think of it as a useful supplement that may reduce medical bills if treatment is needed — but always carry full travel insurance alongside it.
+Think of it as a useful supplement that may reduce medical bills if treatment is needed - but always carry full travel insurance alongside it.

 Apply free at nhsbsa.nhs.uk/ghic.